boehs/oasis/On web browsers.md

 We have three options, saving the session, saving the collection, or minting the collection.

-* Saving the session allows us to reopen the window exactly as it was
+* Saving the session allows us to reopen all windows exactly as it was
 * Saving the collection allows us to open the urls exactly as they are at the given moment, in this case 12 urls all of months
 * Minting the collection saves it as an app, in this case the months app